Deven-Codes/Space-Shooter/README.md

 ## Space Shooter

-  Space Shooter is a 2D game single player game.
+  Space Shooter is a single player 2D game.
+Shoot astroids and enemy ship tp score points while avoiding colliding with them.
+  Enemies will shoot or try to collide with Player.

 Run: This is a untiy WebGL build.
 To play open index.html.